What is the cutaneous lipid barrier?

 Why is the lipid barrier important?

-How to take care of the lipid barrier?
+How to care for the lipid barrier?

-Moisturize your skin : Apply a moisturizer that is appropriate for your skin type .
-For dry skin, choose creams rich in fatty acids, ceramides, and cholesterol, which strengthen the lipid barrier.
-For oily skin, opt for a light cream that moisturizes without clogging pores.
-Hyaluronic acid , a powerful hydrating agent, can also be used to retain water in the skin.
+2. Moisturize: Apply a moisturizing cream suited to your skin type.
+For dry skin, opt for creams rich in fatty acids, ceramides and cholesterol, which strengthen the lipid barrier.
+For oily skin, opt for a light cream that moisturizes without clogging pores.Hyaluronic acid, a powerful moisturizing agent, can also be used to retain water in the skin.

 What ingredients should you use to strengthen your skin barrier?